 Criteria for picking sessions include:

-1. Number of public votes/comments.
+1. Number of public votes/ content + quality of comments.

 2. Relevance to this year’s theme.